NREL-Sienna/PowerNetworkMatrices.jl/README.md

 ## Version Advisory

 - PowerNetworkMatrices.jl will work with Julia v1.6+.
+In Mac the requirement is to have Julia 1.9.2+ due to issues with MKL and dynamic library loading.
 - PowerNetworkMatrices.jl exports Matrix methods that were available in PowerSystems.jl version 1.0 and have been implemented as a separate package.

 ## License